 In 2003, Congress passed the Veterans Benefits Act to jumpstart supplier networks across the nation.
 It gives Veteran-Owned Small Businesses (VOSBs) the room they need to thrive amongst the larger corporations in their field.

 Put simply, Certified Veterans have earned themselves the right to enjoy exclusive contracting opportunities that are restricted from the rest of their competition.

 In 1998, Congress enacted the HUBZone Empowerment Act as a part of the Small Business Reauthorization Act.
 Its purpose was to assist business owners operating in historically underutilized business zones (or HUBZones), and later evolved into the SBA’s HubZone program that we have today.

 In compliance with the act, the federal government now reserves 3% of all contracting opportunities allocated each year just for small businesses operating in HUBZones.
 That means billions of dollars in exclusive government work opportunities, just for being located in an underutilized location of the country.

 In 1967, the U.S. Government merged two key federal systems to form the nation’s 8(a) program.
 This merge gave minority and disadvantaged owners of small businesses support and resources they previously didn’t have access to.
 The 8(a) Business Development Program helps these disadvantaged businesses succeed and thrive in their industries.

-Flash forward to today and 5% of yearly federal contracts are now reserved for 8(A) small business owners.
-That’s billions of dollars in exclusive work and grant opportunities which the rest of their competition in the federal marketplace can’t access!
+Today, 5% of annual federal contracts are now reserved for 8(a) small business owners.
+While 5% might not seem like a lot, it’s actually billions of dollars in exclusive work and grant opportunities that businesses who aren’t 8(a)-certified can’t compete for.